UtkrishtPathak/Short_it/README.md

 4. Open app.js in your code editor.
 5. In place of `process.env.DB_URL` write `"mongodb://localhost:27017/myapp"`.
 This will make the mongodb connection of your app to myapp database in mongodb.
 6. Replace `process.env.HOME_URL` with `"http://localhost:1000"` everywhere.
-7. Start the mongodb server using the command `mongodb` in the command line.
+7. Start the mongodb server using the command `mongod` in the command line.
 8. Write the command `npm run start` to start the server on port 1000 in command line.
 Make sure you are in the directory of the cloned repository before writing this command.

 Enjoy!!!